unfoldcollective/sensorium.is/user/pages/05.about/default.en.md

 ---

 <div class="f3 f2-ns">
-Sensorium Festival is workshops, talks and performances bridging the fields of computational art, design and performance.
+Sensorium is a festival with conference, workshops & performance bridging the fields of computational art, design and performance.
 </div>

-Sensorium is the genre-defining platform to **experience possible futures of the creative industry on the crossover of art, design and technology**.
-It brings together a community of internationally renowned creative minds to inspire multidisciplinary creative practice through discussion and showcasing of ground-breaking work.
-The festival aims to contribute to filling the educational gap in the field of creative technology in Slovakia and the wider Central European area.
+Sensorium is a festival with conference, workshops & performance bridging the fields of computational art, design and performance.
+It is the genre-defining platform to **experience possible futures of the creative industry on the crossover of art, design and technology**.

-The programme has two main parts: **conference** and **showcase**.
-The conference invites international speakers from multidisciplinary fields to present their ideas and research.
-It aims to gather a niche community of professionals in the field.
-An integral part in the run up to the conference is a series of workshops, giving participants hands-on experience with the creative application of emerging technology.
-The showcase programme presents extraordinary audio-visual performances and installations.

-The festival is focussed on **emerging practices in computational art, design and performance**.
-Common themes are artificial intelligence, generative design, architecture, networked society, virtual reality, IoT, embodiment, experimental music and performance, sensors and wearables.
+Immerse yourself in the world of dynamic and interactive installations, AI, graphics, data visualisations, generative architecture, design and virtual reality.
+Internationally established artists and designers who use computation as a creative practice will get together in Bratislava to discuss their projects, processes and ideas.
+Sensorium is a first-of-its-kind educational event in Slovakia on the crossover of art, design and technology.

-Since it’s beginning, Sensorium has been collaborating with [Resonate](http://resonate.io) festival, whose co-founder Eduard Prats Molner is one of Sensorium's regular programme curators.
+Since it’s beginning, Sensorium has been collaborating with [Resonate](http://resonate.io) festival, whose co-founder Eduard Prats Molner is regularly co-curating Sensorium's programme.
 The festival also collaborates with international organisations such as [TodaysArt](http://todaysart.nl) in the Netherlands.
 Since this year, London-based creative producer and curator [Carmen Salas](http://carmensp.com/) is a consulting advisor.

+We believe the program will amaze you.
+Sensorium invites ground-breaking works of art employing cutting-edge technology, but mainly the opportunity to meet and connect with innovative artists and designers.
+The aim of the event is to give creators a space to present their work and through that to stir a forward-thinking debate of ideas, opinions and visions connecting technology and art.

-We can’t wait to see you 4-5 May 2018!
+We can’t wait to see you!